apple/swift-algorithms/Guides/Reductions.md

 Produces a sequence of values.

-This has the behaviour of reduce, but instead of returning the final result value, it returns the a sequence of the results returned from each element.
+This has the behaviour of reduce, but also returns all intermediate results.

 ```swift
 let runningTotalExclusive = (1...5).reductions(0, +)